 First of all, it helps to know what you’re cleaning and polishing.
 Chrome is a very soft metal and it’s used to coat other metals because of its attractive finish.
 But you’ll never see anything made entirely of chromium because it just wouldn’t hold up well.
 However, because chrome is relatively soft, it responds very well to polishing.
 Some elbow grease will be rewarded with incredibly shiny, reflective chrome wheels (or exhaust tips, trim, and any other chrome surface).

 Brake dust!
 The high heat and friction that is generated by the braking makes this combination highly corrosive and damaging to chrome!
 Because most cars are driven every day, more brake dust is constantly being made and can build up quickly.
 Frequent cleaning is the only way to keep your wheels clean and free from cosmetic issues.
 Chrome is a soft metal.
 Brake dust can and will pit chrome and penetrate the wheel finish very quickly!
 They must be kept clean and protected in order to maintain their finish.
+Below are the steps on how to polish chrome wheels:

 NOTE: There are a lot of myths about ways to clean your chrome wheels, the tried and true method is simply using a gentle soap and water combination.
 Wheel clean products can eat through the chrome and other products such as Windex can cause a light static charge that can attract more brake dust.
 Be sure to follow up your cleaning with a polish to make future cleaning is even easier!)